apache/spark/docs/howto/write-logs.rst

         [2017-10-03 21:57:51,306] {base_task_runner.py:98} INFO - Subtask: [2017-10-03 21:57:51,306] {models.py:186} INFO - Filling up the DagBag from /airflow/dags/example_dags/example_bash_operator.py

 Note the top line that says it's reading from the remote log file.

-Please be aware that if you were persisting logs to Google Cloud Storage using the old-style airflow.cfg configuration method, the old logs will no longer be visible in the Airflow UI, though they'll still exist in Google Cloud Storage.
-This is a backwards incompatbile change.
-If you are unhappy with it, you can change the ``FILENAME_TEMPLATE`` to reflect the old-style log filename format.